-In 2017, TMA joined the Partnership for Health IT Patient Safety, a multi-stakeholder collaborative whose goal is to make health information technology safer together.
+In 2017, TMA joined the Partnership for Health IT Patient Safety (Partnership), a multi-stakeholder collaborative whose goal is to make health information technology safer together.
 The Partnership’s activities include analyzing health IT-related safety hazards and events and using what is learned to develop safer products and practices.
+In November 2020, ECRI announced that the Partnership will discontinue its efforts after Dec.
+31, 2020.

 This page is dedicated to providing resources and education designed to improve the safe and effective use of technology for better health outcomes.